ybanens/digital-tools/content/1-prep.md

 # Phase 1 - Preparation

+{% include figure.html img="ch-preparation.png" alt="A boy and his tiger look out to the distance" caption="Preparing to embark" width="75%" %}

 ## Data storage

 {% capture alert %}First things first: find a place to put your research.
 Don't lose it.
 Keep it secure.{% endcapture %}